ko1o/PYSearch/README.md

 - [x] Support callback using delegate or block completion search
 - [x] Support CocoaPods
 - [x] Support localization
+- [x] Support vertical and horizontal screen on iPhone and iPad

 ## Requirements
 * iOS 7.0 or later